rohscx/net_notice/README.md

 # net_notice
 generates notices
-This tool is desinged to detect connection failures when using the Linux wpa_supplicant and then take action to remediate the issue.
+This tool is designed to detect connection failures when using the Linux wpa_supplicant and then take action to remediate the issue.
+External Library: curl
+Operating System: Linux
+Language: C
+OS Packages: libcurl-dev
+Package manager commands: {apt: sudo apt-get install libcurl-dev}